-Sony has today revealed that the “External Intrusion” their Playstation Network suffered last week has indeed compromised user account details.
-Sony announced that an “an unauthorised person has obtained the following information” of PlayStation Network/Qriocity account holders.
+Sony has today revealed that the “External Intrusion” their PlayStation Network suffered last week has indeed compromised user account details.
+Sony announced that an “unauthorised person has obtained the following information” of PlayStation Network/Qriocity account holders.

-The list pretty much covers all user data held within a PSN users account, together with sub accounts data and user credit card numbers.
-Sony warns PSN users, to protect try and protect themselves against possible identity theft or other financial loss, by remaining vigilant to review credit card account statements and to monitor credit reports.
+The list pretty much covers all user data held within a PSN user’s account, together with sub-accounts data and user credit card numbers.
+Sony warns PSN users to try and protect themselves against possible identity theft or other financial loss by remaining vigilant to review credit card account statements and to monitor credit reports.

 User account information that has been compromised on the Sony PSN: